flowcommerce/solidus/SOLIDUS_FLOW.md

     flow_api_item is Spree::Variant method that can and should be replaced by clients. image_base is variabe present inside that method.

-   - TODO: add attributes to upload_catalog
-       :attributes => {
+   - DONE TODO: add attributes to upload_catalog :attributes => {
          :weight =>
          :height =>